dirkschumacher/transduceR/README.md

 * `plus` a normal `+` operation.
 However it accepts 1 and 0 arguments.
 * `as_list` combines the resulting elements into a list

-# Inspiration
-Clearly this package has been inspired heavily by Clojure´s [transducers](http://clojure.org/transducers).

 # Examples

 ## Transduce